 Due to an increase in application submissions and a lack of resources, the response time for pre-application advice has been extended to 28 working days for the foreseeable future

-For a formal decision as to whether planning permission is required for your proposal you will need to submit an application for a Certificate of Lawful Development - Proposed.
+Pre application advice will not determine whether or not planning permission would be required for domestic extensions or works within the boundary of your property.
+You will need to submit an application for a Certificate of Lawful Development – Proposed works.

 Our ‘Planning Pre-Application and Policy Guidance Note’ sets out the charges, how pre-application advice will be provided, information required by the Council, and the timescales in which the Council aim to respond.